JRMeyer/jrmeyer.github.io/_posts/2018-07-02-mozilla-kyrgyz-common-voice.markdown

 1. Translate the user interface and information into Kyrgyz
 2. Collect text sentences which users will read out-loud

+The Common Voice team itself, lead by [Michael Henretty][henretty] and [Kelly Davis][davis] pushed the Kyrgyz language version into production.
+In addition, [Francis Tyers][tyers] (computational linguist and language activist) aided in team coordination and translation oversight.
+[Josh Meyer][meyer] processed the text from Kloop.kg and helped coordinate the various teams.

 ### Translation

 In order to translate the user interface into Kyrgyz, a team of contributors worked together to ensure that the translations are natural-sounding and accurate.
 This team includes [Chorobek Saandanbek][chorobek] (director of the [Bizdin Muras Foundation][bizdin]), [Saikal Maatkerimova][saikal] (Kyrgyz language instructor at [Lingua Yurt][lingua-yurt]), and [Talgat Subanaliev][talgat] (recent [AUCA][auca] graduate).
 As the interface evolves and expands, Saandanbek will lead the team to ensure that the translation is accurate and up-to-date.